Noble-Lab/crema/docs/index.rst

    >>> import crema

 Call the :doc:`read_tide() <api/functions>` method and pass in the desired input files.
-The files "data/target_psms.txt" and "data/decoy_psms.txt" contais PSMs and are in the required Tide file format.
+The files "data/target_psms.txt" and "data/decoy_psms.txt" contains PSMs and are in the required Tide file format.
 In addition, the pairing_file is an optional argument that explicitly pairs target and decoy peptides.
 The :doc:`read_tide() <api/functions>` method will return a :doc:`dataset <api/dataset>` object